j-winston/int-odin-projects/odin-signup-form/README.md

 ### Features
 ---
 * Mobile-responsive design
-* Gentle validation: starts in passive mode and persists only after leaving field.
+* Gentle validation behaviors: starts in passive mode and persists only after leaving field.

 ### Inspiration
 ---
+I stumbled across this [Twitter post](https://twitter.com/vponamariov/status/1400388896136040454).
+The author points out poor UX and I swear i've seen it anywhere.
+Also, I needed to complete this for The Odin Project.
+Shout out to Odin.